 Extra power and torque, teamed with the 10-speed's added gears, make the 2018 5.0-liter a more compelling engine option for die-hard V-8 buyers.

-F-150 buyers also get improved fuel-economy ratings, up an EPA-estimated 1 mpg in all categories with four-wheel drive to 16/22/18 mpg city/highway/combined.
-With rear-wheel drive, it's up 2 mpg in the city and 1 mpg both on the highway and overall, at 17/23/19 mpg.
-On its own, that may not seem significant, but combined with the truck's significantly improved drivability, it's a notable benefit.
+Ford F-150 buyers also get improved fuel-economy ratings, up an EPA-estimated 1 mpg in all categories with four-wheel drive to 16/22/18 mpg city/highway/combined.
+With rear-wheel drive, fuel economy is up 2 mpg in the city and 1 mpg both on the highway and overall, at 17/23/19 mpg.
+On its own, that may not seem significant, but combined with the truck’s significantly improved drivability, it’s a notable benefit.

 F-150 as a Luxury Truck